 Once this has been performed the next step is often to perform radiographs (x-rays).
 This can highlight bony changes such as fractures, arthritis, navicular problems, pedal bone rotation and founder, and damage to the bone due to infection (osteomyelitis).

 There are many soft tissue structures such as tendons, ligaments and bursae that do not show up.
 Challenges arise when there are no obvious changes seen on x-ray but the problem has been localised to the foot by nerve blocks.
-Advanced diagnostic tests such as MRI are then required to visualise soft tissue problems, but cost can be a limiting factor in the availability of these tests.
+Advanced diagnostic tests such as MRI are then required to visualise soft tissue problems.
+Cost can be a limiting factor in the availability of these tests.

 - Foot abscess